Wakoma/OfflineAI/README.md

 Low-end Machine Tips:
-- TPS: or t/s, means Tokens per second.
+- TPS: or t/s, means Tokens (words) per second.
 The higher the better.
 1t/s is slow, and you'll be waiting for the output.
   - Aim for more than 10 t/s if possible.
   - LLM tokens per second (TPS) measures how quickly a Large Language Model can process text, with each token representing a word or subword
-  - You can use a larger model on low-end machine, but the speed at which the LLM spits out a response will be much slower.
+  - You can use a larger model on low-end machine, but the speed at which the LLM outputs a response will be much slower.
 This is still offline though.
 - Software: If you don't know where to start, install GPT4ALL (https://gpt4all.io/index.html) or kobold (https://github.com/LostRuins/koboldcpp).
 - Models: try a 7B or 8B model.
 If it's too slow for you, try a 3B model.
   - Look for models that offer quantized versions.
 Quantization reduces the precision of the model weights, making them smaller and faster to process.
 The model should say something like Q8 next to the name.